baphled/nark/README.md

   end
 ```

+The project is far from perfect but I'm working on improving the way it
+works and its flexibility and welcome any critism (good or bad) and
+welcome any contributions.

 Contributing to Nark
 ----------------------------

+* Check out the TODO.md and TECHDEBT.md
 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.
 * Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it.
 * Fork the project.